pescap/EasyHPC/docs/source/sysadmin.rst

             $ bash <name of file downloaded>.sh

-       3. Follow the instructions on the installer screens.
+       3. Follow the instructions on the installer screen.
        4. **Remember** to type **yes**, at the end of everything, this will add **Conda** to **PATH**.
        5. Restart your terminal window.